SaniaSaeed2/SaniaSaeed2/README.md

 🎓 Software Engineering student with a strong interest in web development
 💡 I build clean, responsive, and user-friendly web applications
 🧩 I enjoy solving problems through code and creating practical solutions
-💻 Comfortable working with modern frontend tools and development environments
-🐧 Experienced with Ubuntu terminal for development and project work
+💻 Focused on building modern web applications using the MERN stack 🐧 Experienced with Ubuntu terminal for development and project work

 ---